rsandrade/archives-worldmap/README.md

 **Roadmap**

-I expect to go ahead with Archives World Map and develop some new features
+I expect to develop that new features soon

     Admin area for users edit their contributions or manage changes More functions in API